WebexCC-SA/LAB-2334/docs/Lab2.md

 #### Change Delivery Date Action

-1. Go back to AI Agent Studio and this time let’s explore another way of launching the studio.
+1. To continue with the configuration, we need to get back to the Agent Studio.
+    In case you don't have the AI Agent Studio tab already opened, here is another way to launch it.
     While you are in the WxConnect, go to App tray which is represented as
     <img src="../assets/L2newImages/media/image58.png"
     style="width:0.39526in;height:0.29167in"